overtrack-gg/overtrack-twitch-extension/README.md

 Alternatively you can host the extension locally and create a locally hosted Twitch extension.
 This allows you to test how the extension integrates with a stream.

+Finally, you can host the extension as a test extension on Twitch servers, to ensure that everything is working as intended.

 When you are happy with your changes, create a Pull Request and hopefully your changes will make it into the next live version of this extension deployed to Twitch.
 Keep in mind the extension needs to be submitted for review by Twitch, so it may take some time between your PR being accepted and the changes making it to live.

+Note that parts of the extension use a basic preprocessor to allow running both locally, twitch locally hosted, and twitch hosted.
+For fully local testing, sections of the script surrounded by `/* BEGIN: twitch */` and `/* END: twitch */` are excluded.
+These sections replace the pubsub data with periodic fetching from the local server.
+For hosted testing, twitch requires that no logging is included, so `/* BEGIN: !twitch */` and `/* END: !twitch */` can be used to surround logging and debug sections of the scripts.
+The build script will remove these sections when creating the assets zip to upload to twtich.

 ## Running Locally